EmDash00/ANCB-docs/source/usage.rst

    data = np.empty((3, 3))
    buffer = NumpyCircularBuffer(data)

-Appending and popping elements are done through the :func:`NumpyCircularBuffer.append` and the :func:`NumpyCircularBuffer.pop` functions. :func:`NumpyCircularBuffer.peek` can be used if you don't want to consume the element at the beginnning of the buffer.
+Appending and popping elements are done through the :func:`ancb.NumpyCircularBuffer.append` and the :func:`ancb.NumpyCircularBuffer.pop` functions. :func:`ancb.NumpyCircularBuffer.peek` can be used if you don't want to consume the element at the beginnning of the buffer.

 .. doctest::